geopm/geopm/service/docs/source/geopmlaunch.1.rst

 --geopm-affinity-enable  .. _geopm-affinity-enable option:

-                          GEOPM will choose CPU affinity settings minimize interference between the GEOPM Runtime, the OS and the application.
+                          GEOPM will choose CPU affinity settings to minimize interference between the GEOPM Runtime, the OS, and the application.
 When specified, the launcher will emit command line arguments and/or environment variables
 			  related to affinity settings for the underlying